Using Free File Unlocker to Release OS-Locked Files and Folders

 Stopping services or closing the applications that are locking the file or folder is not always an option, especially when a file is locked by a core Windows process.

 The familiar message, â€œCannot delete file: It is being used by another programâ€ can be an annoyance when you try to modify the name of the file, move or delete it.

 Free File Unlocker is a utility that allows you to release files and folders that are in use so that you can make the desired modifications or delete the file or folder altogether.

 You can use it to view all locked files and folders on your computer and manage them.
 By selecting a folder, you can instantly see a list of the files that are locked.
 Using File Unlocker, you can unlock files and/ or kill the processes locking the file.
 Another interesting feature this utility offers is the ability to terminate viruses, Trojans, and other malware that can't be removed by standard methods or antivirus software.

 Note: Version 5.0 of the program is no longer free.
 It is available for $9 at the developer website.

 When you see any of the error messages below, this is when you can use Free File Unlocker to gain access to files and make the desired modifications.
 Free File Unlocker is intended for advanced users.
-These error messages are specified on the readme.txt file that opens after you install the utility.
+These error messages are specified in the readme.txt file:

 - Cannot delete folder: It is being used by another person or program